 Need information about Xarelto lawsuits?

-Rosenfeld Injury Lawyers is actively investigating Xarelto complication claims on behalf of individuals and families.
+Rosenfeld Injury Lawyers LLC is actively investigating Xarelto complication claims on behalf of individuals and families.
 We invite you discuss your circumstance with an attorney who has experience with pharmaceutical litigation.
 For additonal information on Xarelto legal claims visit our pages below.